ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

   * Instance hardware
   * Running services
 * Can run commands and manage desired state (ie. keep ports closed) on instances
-* Parameter store - Stores configuration and secrets
+* **Parameter store** - Stores configuration and secrets
+  * Can be used to [query latest AMI ID](https://aws.amazon.com/blogs/compute/query-for-the-latest-amazon-linux-ami-ids-using-aws-systems-manager-parameter-store/) for a region; can be integrated with CFN.
-* Session manager - Connect to EC2 instances in private VPCs
+* **Session manager** - Connect to EC2 instances in private VPCs
-* Systems manager endpoint runs in AWS Public Zone
+* Systems manager endpoint runs in AWS Public Zone; reachable via interface endpoints in private VPCs
 * **Test note:** SM supports the Raspbian OS, which runs on Raspberry Pi devices.

 ### 11.1.1 Make instances managed [[ref](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-managed-instance-activation.html)]